kubernetes-csi/csi-driver-smb/docs/install-csi-driver-master.md

-## Install smb CSI driver development version on a Kubernetes cluster
+## Install SMB CSI driver development version on a Kubernetes cluster

 ### Install by kubectl
 ```console